garrandall/popular-music-data/tracks/love-hurts-nazareth.md

 I know it isn't true, I know it isn't true
 Love is just a lie
 Made to make you blue
-Love hurts...... ooh, ooh love hurts
+Love hurts... oh oohove hurts
-Ooh, ooh love hurts
+Oh ohlove hurts

 I know it isn't true, I know it isn't true
 Love is just a lie
 Made to make you blue
-Love hurts...... ooh, ooh love hurts
+Love hurts... oh oohove hurts
-Ooh, ooh love hurts
+Oh ohlove hurts

-Ooh, ooh
+Oh oh